sullydux/The-Coin-Knight/README.md

 ## To add

-This game is still in dev
+This game is still in active dev with many more fetures and mechanics.

 ## When

+Hopefully v1.0.0 will be released mid or late July.